MidCentral DHB’s diabetes service operates from the Diabetes and Endocrinology Service at Palmerston North Hospital in the Northside building.

 Children, Youth and Adolescents with Diabetes

 Specialised clinical care has been designed to meet the different psychosocial, educational and medical needs of children and youth with diabetes including pump therapy and intensive insulin therapy.

-Your appointment will depend on what has been requested by your GP, or other referrer, in his/her referral letter.
+Your appointment will depend on what has been requested by your GP, or other referrer.
 You may either receive a one-off appointment or you will continue to have regular appointments depending on your needs.
 Your care is shared with your general practice team who will continue to care for you in the long term, in the community.
 You will be referred back to the specialists when the need arises.
 Some people with complex medical needs and problems will be reviewed regularly.